The Sami Järvi wiki last edited by white_sox on 01/13/14 06:26PM

 Sami personally chose the song 'War' by Finnish band Poets of the Fall to be in Alan Wake.
 Unlike 'Late Goodbye', 'War' was not composed for the game, but Sami felt it complimented it well.
 The song can be heard on one of the in-game radios in episode five, 'The Clicker', as well as at the end of the episode.
 Additionally, Poets of the Fall enjoyed the Alan Wake experience so much that they themed the music video for 'War' after the game, going as far as to use elements lifted directly from the game as imagery and having it star the Finnish actor who was the visual model for Alan Wake.

-Sami also briefly cameos in Alan Wake as a guest on a fictional television talk show.
+Sami also briefly cameos in Alan Wake as a guest on the fictional television talk show "The Harry Garrett Show".
 As the show ends, the host asks him to "once more, do the face for us," prompting Sami to scrunch up his face in a recreation of his Max Payne grimace, to the laughter of the show's studio audience.

 Sam Lake is currently overseeing Quantum Break as his role as Creative Director at Remedy.